Sunset photography is a great way to show off your landscape photography skills. But don’t be fooled. Shooting sunsets are not as easy as it sounds.

 Going there ahead of time can take out a lot of the anxiety involved.
 You’ll know what to expect when you go to actually take the sunset shot.

 Also, remember to check the area you’re going to be shooting in for any hazards, natural or otherwise.
 Planning is the first step in how to shoot the best sunset photography.

 As always, advances in technology can help us in this area as well.
 There are several great smartphone apps that can help you plan and prepare for a photograph.

 Some can even show you lighting conditions for any point in the world, at any time in the future.
-The Photographer’s Ephemeris is a very popular, and very capable, one.
+The Photographer’s Ephemeris is a very popular one.

 I have been using the excellent PhotoPills app for over 3 years, and have been very happy with it.

 4. Choose Your Gear Carefully

 Again, this depends on what subject you’re shooting during the golden hour.
 For landscape photography shots in general, you’ll want to go in a wide-angle lens.

 Or a zoom lens that covers the lower focal lengths.
 This means 35mm down to 18mm if you’re working with an APS-C sensor system.